-If your circumstances change and you need to move out you need to give us 21 days' notice.
+If your circumstances change and you need to move out you need to give us 21 days' notice in writing.

 Moving to another Housing New Zealand house

-If we find another house for you and you leave your place clean, tidy, undamaged and your payments are up to date, we will ask the Department of Building and Housing’s Tenancy Services to transfer your existing bond to your new house.
+If we find another house for you and you leave your place clean, tidy, undamaged and your payments are up to date, we will ask the Ministry of Building, Innovation and Employment (external link) to transfer your existing bond to your new house.
 We'll also arrange for any rent you've paid in advance to be transferred to your new house.
 You will need to arrange your furniture removal and to have your phone and power connected.